TodePond/TodePondDotCom/wikiblogardenite/one/year/readme.md

 It took a real push to write the [Vomit diaries](https://www.todepond.com/wikiblogarden/health/vomit/diaries/introduction).
 For a start, the act of writing it made me feel physically sick.
 But it also took a long time too.

-Despite all that, I am pleased I did it!
+Despite all that, I am pleased I did it.
 I shared something that I wanted to share, and I practised writing an episodic story.

-I started it because there is another episodic thing that I'm still trying to write, but I was finding it too hard, so I thought I would practise with something less important first / with the [Vomit diaries](https://www.todepond.com/wikiblogarden/health/vomit/diaries/introduction).
+I started the [Vomit diaries](https://www.todepond.com/wikiblogarden/health/vomit/diaries/introduction) because there was another episodic thing that I was trying to write but I was finding it too hard, so I thought I would practise with something less important first / with the [Vomit diaries](https://www.todepond.com/wikiblogarden/health/vomit/diaries/introduction).

 And people seemed to like it.
 Thank god for that.

 ## Write your blog on your phone

-The best way to keep myself writing is by writing my blog from my phone.
+The best way to keep myself writing is by writing my blog on my phone.
 I explained my thinking for this in [Write your blog on your phone](https://www.todepond.com/wikiblogarden/art/never-stop-writing/on-your-phone), which was turned into a [song](https://mathstodon.xyz/@ngons/112105422898363468) by ngons.

 ## Dashes